Quantum Electronic Devices 4 ENG4099

 Main Assessment In: April/May

-The aim of this course is to introduce students to the design and operation of advanced high-frequency electronic and optoelectronic devices including high electron mobility transistors (HEMTs), heterojunction bipolar transistors (HBTs), semiconductor lasers, LEDs, photodetectors, CCDs, CMOS imager chips and photovoltaic solar cells.
+The aim of this course is to introduce students to the design and operation of advanced high-frequency and quantum electronic devices including high electron mobility transistors (HEMTs), heterojunction bipolar transistors (HBTs), semiconducting quantum dots and superconducting qubits, and to the fundamentals of quantum technologies and their applications for sensing and computing.

 Intended Learning Outcomes of Course